lu-sd/personal_blog/src/content/posts/61-docker.md

 A Docker container is very similar to a process, but with some important differences:

-- Similarities to a Process:
+1. Similarities to a Process:

      - Lightweight: Like a process, a container runs an application with its own isolated resources (CPU, memory, etc.) and has its own process ID.

      - Runs on the Host OS Kernel: Containers, like processes, share the host operating system's kernel.
 This makes them lightweight compared to virtual machines, which run a full own OS.

      - Lifecycle: A container starts, runs, and stops like a process.
 When you stop a container, it's similar to killing a process.

-* Key Differences:
+2. Key Differences:

      - Isolation: A container is more isolated than a typical process.
 It has its own file system, network interfaces, and process namespace, so it can behave as if it’s the only application running on the system.

      - Portability: Containers package not only the application but also its dependencies.
 This makes them more portable across different environments, while a typical process relies on the system’s environment.

      - Networking and Storage: Containers have separate virtualized networking and persistent storage, unlike ordinary processes, which share the host’s resources more directly.

 In summary, you can think of a Docker container as a highly isolated, lightweight process that includes everything needed to run an application.

-## Summary of Docker Workflow:

-1.Write code → 2.
-Create Dockerfile → 3.
-Build image → 4.
-Run container → 5.
-Test/debug → 6.
-Push to registry (optional) → 7.
-Deploy to production → 8.
-Manage containers

-## Flie system
+## File System

 Docker uses UnionFS, a type of file system that allows multiple file system layers to be stacked on top of each other.
 This enables efficient use of storage by allowing shared, read-only layers while allowing specific writable changes in containers.